mert-othaw/mert-othaw/Anleitung_Dozenten.md

 - **Clock widget** for displaying the current time.
 - **Stopwatch widget** for stopping the time e.g. for the final presentation of the results at the end of the workshop.

-*If you encounter any difficulties in implementation, you can refer to the sample screenshots for setting up the classroom screen.* (**Screenshot_Launch_now-without_registration.png, Screenshot_example_Classroomscreen-1.png, Screenshot_needed_Widgets_example_Classroomscreen-2.png, Screenshot_QR codes for MURAL + download POP APP to mobile device.png, Survey_option_in_Classroom_example.png**).
+*If you encounter any difficulties in implementation, you can refer to the sample screenshots for setting up the classroom screen.* (**Screenshot_Launch_now-ohne_Registrierung.png, Screenshot_Beispiel_Classroomscreen-1.png, Screenshot_benötigte_Widgets_Beispiel_Classroomscreen-2.png, Screenshot_QR-Codes für MURAL + Download der POP APP auf Mobilgerät.png, Umfrageoption_in_Classroom_Beispiel.png**).

 ### Step 4
 (Planned time: 30 minutes) **Welcome students** with announcement of the Design Challenge: "Design a favorite app for students or for you as a student" and forming the groups (teams of 2).